 Our mission is to help you express yourself as a future engineer.
 Devoting time and effort to grow as a writer is the best preparation for a career in which success is often measured by the quality of your communication.

-They are engineering students who demonstrate exceptional promise as technical communicators.
-Peer consultants do not grade nor do they pass judgment on grades.
-Instead, by addressing global concerns (organization, clarity, and relevant analysis), they help fellow students turn rough drafts into professional reports and proposals.
+Peer consultants are undergraduate engineering students who demonstrate exceptional skill as writing tutors and technical communicators.
+Our tutors have excellent oral and written communication skills.
+Peer consultants do not grade, nor do they offer comments or conjectures about grades.
+Instead, they help fellow students turn brainstorming sessions and rough drafts into polished reports, essays, presentations, and proposals.

 Graders are writing instructors who work closely with the Hanson Center staff as evaluators of student writing.
 Our graders offer individualized comments and use assignment-specific grading rubrics to help students through every stage of the writing process.

 How does the HCTC help the College?

 In the Fall of 2016, HCTC peer consultants held 936 appointments at the center.
 Of those, 422 were for scholarship thank you letters, 219 for Statics essays, 100 for lab reports, 60 for résumés, and 12 for personal statements.
 60% of the appointments came from students who had visited the center in the past.
 Every student helped in the center is an engineering student, but not every assignment needs to be an engineering assignment.
 Our tutors saw students from an array of courses: from Process Calculations, Materials Science, and Statics to Elementary Psychology, Interpretation of Literature, and History and Science of Oil.